timothypao/Injuries-in-NFL-Prediction/README.md

 # Injuries-in-NFL-Prediction

-Used R to build out a prediction classifier and trend identifier, specifically tailored for evaluating injuries and concussions within the NFL industry.
+Built out a prediction classifier and trend identifier, specifically tailored for evaluating injuries and concussions within the NFL industry using R programming language.

 Executed a comprehensive analysis using a diverse array of statistical models, including foundational data visualization, time-trend analysis, and decision tree analysis in R.